 |Cum Laude||Third 10% of eligible students|

 The grade point averages necessary to meet honors criteria are based on the previous year's graduating class grade point averages (GPA).
-The GPA required to receive honors for graduation is determined after the entire class has been graduated in August and are published at the beginning of the fall semester.
+The GPA required to receive honors for graduation is determined after the entire class has been graduated in August and are published during the fall semester.

 2021–22 Honors GPAs